HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 - pages (folder): The pages folder is where we store the specialized backbone views that represent a page rendered at a specific URL.
 - views (folder): The views folder contains all of our backbone views (that are not pages), so things like the main application view and views for rendering specific types of models, etc.
 - app.js (file): This is the main entry point for our application.
 It creates an `app` global variable and instantiates the main models and views.
 - router.js (file): This is our clientside (backbone) router.
-It contains a list of url routes at the top and corresponding handlers, whose job it is to instantiate the right views with the right models and call `app.renderPage` with those values.
+It contains a list of URL routes at the top and corresponding handlers, whose job it is to instantiate the right views with the right models and call `app.renderPage` with those values.

 - libraries (folder): This contains all the libraries we're using that are *not* structured like CommonJS modules.
 So things like jquery and jquery plugins will go here.
 There is also a specific file called `launch.js` that is responsible for requiring and instantiating the main application itself.
 We do this so that we can just include a single script tag in our HTML.
 Otherwise we'd have to extend our base HTML to also have a script tag that ran: `window.app = require('application').launch();`